xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 When displaying the set to the user, you ignore the tags and just list out the data values `x`, keeping in mind that (1) they are not ordered (at least not consistently across different users), and (2) there may be duplicates.

-**Example:** In a flash card app, you could represent the deck of cards using a unique set, using `x` to hold the flash card's value (e.g., its front and back strings).
+**Example:** In a collaborative flash card app, you could represent the deck of cards as a unique set, using `x` to hold the flash card's value (e.g., its front and back strings).
 Users can edit the deck by adding a new card or deleting an existing one, and duplicate cards are allowed. <!--Note that the collaborative state is just the *set* of cards; there is no ordering info.
 You could perhaps sort them alphabetically in editing mode (to make them consistent), and randomly in practice mode (deliberately inconsistent).-->

 <a name="causal-order"></a>When broadcasting messages, we require that they are delivered *reliably* and *in causal order*, but it's okay if they are arbitarily delayed.
 (These rules apply to all CRDTs, not just the unique set.)
 Delivery **in causal order** means that if a user sends a message \\(m\\) after receiving or sending a message \\(m^\prime\\), then all users delay receiving \\(m\\) until after receiving \\(m^\prime\\).
 This is the strictest ordering we can implement without a central server and without extra round-trips between users, e.g., by using [vector clocks](https://en.wikipedia.org/wiki/Vector_clock).